FranciscoBSpadaro/fbsdev-uploads3/README.md

 AWS_ACESS_KEY_ID=
 AWS_SECRET_ACESS_KEY=
 AWS_DEFAULT_REGION=us-east-1
+NODE_ENV=development
 ````
 this is configuration example for  .env  local dev mode if prod use s3 with  STORAGE_TYPE=s3
 and add bucket name and aws credentials

 use insonmmia for upload images , list , and delete